zuozhenggh/learning-library/developer-library/converged-db-with-oas/oas-environment-setup/oas-environment-setup.md

 ````
 ![](./images/oas-environment4.png " ")

 This script will ensure to start Database, Admin Server and all the services of OAS in 5-6 minutes.
-Here you can get all the service names and their status in the end of the script.

 ![](./images/oas-environment5.png " ")

 Check for the "Finished starting servers" status before proceeding next.

-6. Run "status.sh" file to get the status of all the services required for OAS.
+1. Run "status.sh" file to get the status of all the services required for OAS.

 ````
 <copy>